kaputnikGo/QTaudio/README.md

 QTaudio testing with UI - work in progress

+Do not drive the handset speaker too loud.<br />
+Not sure of peak volume yet, nor of frequency response.<br/>
+Currently assuming that 90% is a safe peak for most frequencies.

 Version: 0.1.1

 amixer volume and unmute for headphones and speakers is WORKING<br />